yonggqiii/it5100a-notes/src/typeclasses/sections/typeclasses.md

   H rooms -> sum $ map (area hasAreaRoom) rooms
 ```

-Finally, we can use the `area`{.haskell} function, together with the
+Finally, we can use the `area` function, together with the
 type-specific helpers, to compute the area of shapes, rooms and houses!

 ``` haskell